raviendalpatadu/uva_heesara/DEPLOYMENT_GUIDE.md

 This guide provides step-by-step instructions for securely deploying the UVA Heesara Tournament Dashboard to production on `uvaheesara.uvaarchery.lk`.

+## ⚡ **New Simplified Configuration**

+**No Manual Configuration Required!** The application now automatically loads configuration from:
+1. Environment variables (GitHub Secrets in production)
+2. Local storage (fallback)
+3. Clear error messages if configuration is missing

+**No more configuration dialogs** - just set your GitHub Secrets and deploy!

 ## 🔒 Security Checklist

 ### Before Deployment